-Dental care for accidental injury to sound and natural teeth is generally covered under UPMC Health Plan's medical benefits; however, this benefit must be used within 72 hours of the particular injury.
+Dental care for accidental injury to sound and natural teeth is generally covered under UPMC Health Plan's medical benefits; however, this benefit must be used within 72 hours of the injury.
 Routine dental care may be covered under a supplemental dental rider that is separate from UPMC Health Plan's medical coverage.
 Members who have dental coverage may receive a separate ID card.

-Beginning January 1, 2014, many groups will offer Essential Health Benefits that include pediatric dental benefits.
+Many groups offer Essential Health Benefits that include pediatric dental benefits.
 These benefits include Diagnostic/Preventive, Class II Basic, Class III Major Services, and Orthodontia coverage.
 UPMC Dental Advantage will administer these benefits and questions can be directed to 1-877-648-9609.